oxidecomputer/omicron/wicket/README.md

 found in `src/ui/widgets`.

-Besides the main thread, which runs `main_loop`, there is a separate tokio runtime which is used to drive communications with `wicketd` and `RSS`, and to manage inputs and timers.
-Requests are driven by wicketd and RSS clients and all replies are handled by these clients in the tokio runtime.
+Besides the main thread, which runs `main_loop`, there is a separate tokio runtime which is used to drive communications with `wicketd`, and to manage inputs and timers.
+Requests are driven by wicketd clients and all replies are handled by these clients in the tokio runtime.
 Any important information in these replies is forwarded as an `Event` over a channel to be received in `main_loop`.
 All `Event`s, whether respones from downstream services, user